 An air fryer is a small appliance that uses a heating element and a fan to circulate hot air around the food, creating a crispy, fried texture without using oil.
-Air fryers are often used to cook small, fried foods, such as chicken wings, fries, and onion rings.

 A speed oven, on the other hand, is a larger appliance that combines the functions of a microwave oven and a traditional convection oven.
-It uses microwave energy and a heating element and a fan to cook food quickly and efficiently.

 While both appliances can be used to cook food quickly and efficiently, they are designed to work in different ways and are suitable for different types of cooking.

 Can you reheat food in a speed oven?